zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 libncurses      6.2-1          vim
 ```

 Review this output to determine which packages need updates.
 Packages
 in the "not found" section may have been removed from the collection
 or installed manually from other sources.

 ##### 7.3.3.3.
 Updating Packages

-Use `pkgman sysup` for a system upgrade:
+Use `pkgman sysup` for a system upgrade.

-**Step 1: Download Source Files**

-Download all required source files first:
+**Step 1:** Download all required source files first:

     # pkgman sysup -do

 This ensures that all necessary files are retrieved before the upgrade
 begins, avoiding interruptions during the build process.

-**Step 2: Upgrade Packages**
+**Step 2:** Upgrade Packages:

     # pkgman sysup --deps --depsort --group